AJenbo/DiabloGrooboAnalysis/readme.md

 ## Impossible Quest Combinations

-Multiple quests show inconsistencies with what is normally possible in a single playthrough. _Diablo_ The game splits quests into groups, with one quest from each group randomly selected to be inactive at the start of each playthrough:[^4]
+Multiple quests show inconsistencies with what is normally possible in a single playthrough. _Diablo_ splits quests into groups, with one quest from each group randomly selected to be inactive at the start of each playthrough:[^4]

 | Quests groups                                       |
 | --------------------------------------------------- |